 The databases below are particularly recommended for Psychology students:

 For referencing information, please see our referencing page.
 Psychology students should be using APA style.
 As well as the short guides available from the Hive in print or online via our referencing pages, you can also consult the APA publication manual (6th edition) on which our guidance is based.
 There are multiple print copies of this in the Hive on level 3 at shelfmark 808.06615/AME.
 Check current availability here.

 You might also want to check out the APA style blog which contains lots of useful information about different aspects of APA style.

 More information can also be found on the Cite Them Right database, accessed via our databases A-Z or the link below.
 It is primarily for Harvard style but does also contain APA information.

-Don't forget, if you are struggling with referencing please contact Kathryn Devine for an appointment or drop in to the askalibrarian desk.
+Don't forget, if you are struggling with referencing please contact one of your liaison librarians for an appointment or drop in to the askalibrarian desk.